 |.||The WHS has much pleasure in

 A Pictorial History of the City of Monash.
-The book was
+The book, published in Aug

 60 pages of Then and Now (B&W and colour) images,

 maps and text of scenes within the City of Monash.
-The
+This book complements

 details and order form.

 Once There Was Jordanville by local historian Jeffrey Turnbull.
 This A4 sized book of 170 pages, describes the history of the settlement of the district by the Jordan Family through to the development of the suburb and the creation of the Housing Commission estate.
 This most readable text is complemented with many maps and (B&W) images of the area.
-The book is available from the WHS directly, or by post.
+Available from the WHS rooms (on Wed pm) OR from Stocksville Cafe, 3 Cleveland Road, Ashwood.
+During covid19 restrictions this book is only available by post.
 Click here for further details and order form.